Scarabaeus1031/NEXAH/RESEARCH/NEXAH_DEMONSTRATOR/NEXAH_STRUCTURAL_FINDINGS.md

 If validated:

-- transition prediction becomes geometric
+- transitions can be detected geometrically
-- control becomes structure-aware
+- control strategies can become structure-aware
-- systems can be navigated, not just simulated
+- prediction may be replaced by navigation within fields

 ---